gottfried-github/e-commerce-app/readme.md

 ```

 ### Initialize the database
-Run the following command from within `e-commerce-common`.
+From within `e-commerce-common`, run the following.

-Run this command, wait 1 minute to make sure the script has connected to the database and executed [`1`], and then you can interrupt (`CTRL+c`):
+Run this command and wait a few moments to make sure the script has connected to the database and initialized it (you should see `mongosh` logs from the `init` container in the stdout).
+Then you can interrupt (`CTRL+c`).

 `docker compose -f init-db.docker-compose.yml up --build`

 ### Apply migrations and create admin user for the app
-First, temporarily remove the `"type": "module"` declaration from `e-commerce-common/package.json` and `e-commerce-mongo/package.json` [`2`].
+First, temporarily remove the `"type": "module"` declaration from `e-commerce-common/package.json` and `e-commerce-mongo/package.json` [`1`].

-Then, run:
+Then, from within `e-commerce-common`, run the following and wait a few moments until the scripts are executed (you should see logs from the `node` container):

 `docker compose -f init-app.docker-compose.yml up --build`

 Then, add the `"type": "module"` declaration back in.

 ### Run the application
-From within `e-commerce-common`:
+From within `e-commerce-common`, run the following and wait a few moments until the server starts (you should see logs from the `node` container):

 `docker compose -f run.docker-compose.yml up --build`